Bananattack/ggsound/README.md

 currently supports:

 - Square 1, 2, Triangle, Noise, and DPCM channels
+- VRC6 expansion with Square 1, 2 and Saw channels
 - Volume, Arpeggio, Pitch and Duty envelopes
 - All three arpeggio types are supported.
 - Hi-Pitch envelopes are NOT supported